The Hidden Crisis: Why Hearing Protection is the Most Important Investment for Military, Law Enforcement, and Industrial Professionals

 Global Economic Impact

-- The socioeconomic impact of unaddressed hearing loss is estimated at approximately US$980 billion annually worldwide [3]
+• The socioeconomic impact of unaddressed hearing loss is estimated at approximately US$980 billion annually worldwide, according to the World Health Organization

 The 3M Combat Arms Earplugs Settlement

 The scale of military hearing damage was highlighted by the largest mass tort multidistrict litigation in U.S. history.
-Approximately 250,000 veterans filed lawsuits against 3M for defective ear protection, resulting in a $6 billion settlement in 2023 [6].
+Over 300,000 veterans and service members filed claims against 3M for defective ear protection, resulting in a $6 billion settlement in 2023.

 This settlement underscores a critical truth: inadequate hearing protection has catastrophic consequences, both for individuals and for the organizations responsible for protecting them.